 Meet my coach, Malin Pettersson:

 Malin is a strong offensive backhand player from Norrköping, a small city in Eastern Sweden nestled at the mouth of the Motala ström.
 She began playing table tennis at three years old, standing on boxes to reach her father's table.
 At seven, she joined the Norrköpings Ungdoms Pingisklubb (Norrköping Youth Table Tennis Club), and began competing against older kids at age nine.
-At 12, she was drafted into the highest league in Sweden, where she competed against 20-year-old men, and at 16, she was drafted onto the Spanish national team, and then later, the German national team.
+At 12, she was drafted into the highest league in Sweden, where she competed against 20-year-old women, and at 16, she was drafted onto a Spanish team, and then later, a German team.

 Between 2002 and 2010, Malin won the Swedish National Championships 14 times, and in 2010, she tells me, "I was, all ages, the best in Sweden."
-She no longer plays professionally, but she recently co-wrote a book on table tennis with Jan-Ove Waldner called Mental Strength, in which she outlines her techniques for mental training in table tennis.
+She no longer plays professionally, but she recently co-wrote a book on table tennis with Gregor Schill called Mental Strength, in which she outlines her techniques for mental training in table tennis.

 Now, she's my coach.
 In case you doubt her prowess, here's a video of her absolutely annihilating the German Amelie Solja at the Portugal Cadet U15 Open, back in December 2004: